neilpower/hermes/README.md

 A team is a Slack Channel where Hermes messages are sent.
 Each team has one or more users.

 A user is a binding of a Github username to a Slack handle and a Hermes team.
 A user registers a Slack handle to a particular team where messages targeted at them will be sent.

-Currently, the options to register users and teams can be done on a static frontend and through Slack.

-One of the upcoming features of Hermes is a React frontend, built with the [kotlin-frontend-plugin](https://github.com/Kotlin/kotlin-frontend-plugin).
-For now, the static html can be used.

 ### <a name="TOC-Teams"></a>Register Teams ##